The examples below are set off in order to avoid confusion over the use of single and double quotation marks.

 I spent the morning reading Faulkner’s “Barn Burning,” which seemed to be about a pyromaniac.

-Periods are also normally placed inside quotation marks (with the exception of terms being defined, see above).
+In American usage periods are also normally placed inside quotation marks (with the exception of terms being defined, see above).
 Colons and semicolons, however, are preceded by quotation marks.